scm-manager/scm-repository-template-plugin/docs/en/usage/index.md

 </project>
 ```

+From an existing repository and its directory structure, users with push permission can create a template using the "Template Repository" button in the repository settings.

 After a repository got marked as template it is available on the repository creation if you check `initialize repository`.

 ![Create repository](assets/create-repo.png)